rfmurray/psyc2021/readme.md

+### Announcement:  final exam

+The final exam will take place on Thursday, December 12, 2:00-5:00.
+The location has not been announced yet.

 ### Upcoming events

 **October 8.** For this lecture, read Urdan's chapter 6, and chapter 7 up to but not including the section "Limitations of statistical significance testing"